How does Tracing Work?

 In order for an application to emit traces for analysis, the application must be instrumented.
 Your application can be manually or automatically instrumented.

-Many of our auto-instrumentation plugins will collect spans for you with just a few lines of code.
+Our auto-instrumentation plugins will collect spans for you with just a few lines of code.
 All of these instrumentors are managed via a single repository called OpenInference.

 SimpleSpanProcessor - This is a synchronous logging instrumentation where the log call is blocking, delays in collector will back up into your application.
-Used for debugging setups
+Used for debugging setups.

 An exporter takes the spans created via instrumentation and exports them to a collector.
-In simple terms, it just sends the data to Arize.
+In simple terms, it sends the data to an Arize URL with a specified format.
+The exporter used for Arize is the GRPC exporter.

 OpenTelemetetry Protocol (or OTLP for short) is the means by which traces arrive from your application to the Arize collector.
 Arize currently supports OTLP over GRPC.